RouHim/insurgency-sandstorm-container-image/README.md

 When starting the server for the first time:

-* The config files and folders will be automatically created in the `config/` folder.
 * The server will download the latest version of the game from Steam to the `data/` folder.

 > You have to restart after the first start.